Juncker pulls Europe away from Brexit Britain

 Britons who voted to leave the EU will feel vindicated -- this is the superstate of which they never wanted to be part.
 While remainers will never be able to persuade the British to change their minds so much as to rejoin something for which euro membership and Schengen (even modified to allow counterterrorism security checks) were compulsory.

 While there are some in Britain -- perhaps most notably former Prime Minister Tony Blair -- who think that Brexit can still be stopped, Juncker has today shown us the huge gaps between thinking in London and Brussels.
-While this may act as evidence for some that the decision to leave was the right one for Britain, it's hard to see how negotiators preparing for another round of talks that have yet to reach a breakthrough will see anything encouraging about Junker's plans for the future of the Union.
+While this may act as evidence for some that the decision to leave was the right one for Britain, it's hard to see how negotiators preparing for another round of talks that have yet to reach a breakthrough will see anything encouraging about Juncker's plans for the future of the Union.